Claudio Pizarro: Suspension and investigation

 On 7 December 2007, an investigation was launched on women and alcohol found in the national squad's concentration hotel, two days before Peru's away 5–1 defeat by Ecuador.
 Pizarro was suspended 18 months from the national team starting on the day before the match.
 Other Peruvian players playing abroad, like Jefferson Farfán were also suspended.
 Since Pizarro claimed to be innocent, he started a trial against the Peruvian Football Federation.
 This action alerted FIFA about his case, who warned Pizarro not to take it to regular courts of justice or face an international sanction.
 On 3 July 2008, after an investigation and a review of the facts, the suspension was reduced to 3 months (from the date of appeal in April 2008) and a US$10,000 fine.
 Pizarro served the three-month sanction.

 On 17 April 2009, Pizarro won a court victory over his national federation.
 The Court of Arbitration for Sport overturned the $10,000 fine imposed by the Peruvian Football Association after the alleged November 2007 incident.
 The sentence quoted: "The facts put forward by (the federation) in relation to Pizarro were not supported by concrete evidence", sport's highest court said in a statement.
 Pizarro expressed his rejoice with the final result, declaring: "I am very satisfied and feel vindicated",.
 He further said.
 "My honor has been restored.
 My family and friends have always stood by me and knew that these were all just lies that were being spread about me.
 But this verdict will now also give certainty to everyone who had doubts that I have always told the truth."

 Personal life

 Pizarro has a sister, Patricia, and a younger brother, Diego.
 Diego is also a professional footballer and played for Bayern Munich as a youth.

-Pizarro is married to his teenage sweetheart, Karla Salcedo, having two sons and a daughter.
+Pizarro married his teenage sweetheart, Karla Salcedo, having two sons and a daughter.
 All three were born in Germany.
 Pizarro co-owns a race horse called 'Crying Lightning' with fellow professional footballer Joey Barton.
 In January 2011, the horse competed at the Nad Al Sheba Racecourse in Dubai.

 On 15 September 2020, Pizarro became an ambassador for Bayern Munich.